Saineeraj-Saravanan/Saineeraj-Saravanan/README.md

 ---
 ### 🕵️ Interests
+I aim on building
-- I want to build a website which can track one's progress in life in a video game like menu screen(inspired from Solo Leveling)
+- A website which can track one's progress in life in a video game like menu screen(inspired from Solo Leveling)
-- I want to build a website where a source code can be uploaded to find threats and possible risks
+- A website where a source code can be uploaded to find threats and possible risks

 ---
 ### 🤝 Let’s Connect